kendalerishi/Spring/app3/app3.md

 It is BeanFactory + other features like Internationalization (I18N), Event handling etc

 It has 3 implementation classes.
 1. ClassPathXmlApplicationContext 2.
-FileSystemApplicationContext 3.
-WebXmlApplicationContext
+FileSystemApplicationContext (Both 1 and 2 are limited to Core module)   3.
+WebXmlApplicationContext  (Web application)
 When we create applicationContext object then container is activated as well as it will BeansConfig xml file , load xml file and will maintain the xml file in the form of some object.
 It will identify all Bean configurations provided in xml and will recognize each one depending on id and class location.
 Will load bean class and perform instantiation.
 Bean object is craeted and will store it in the form of key value pair.
 Whether we use that bean object or not is different thing it is created at this stage.
 This is eager instantiation.
 When we call getBean() then applicaitnContext will take Bean class id and classpath and will creat and return Bean class object.
 Using this Bean object reference we can call properties of that Bean class.